Student Wellbeing

 KAS Wellbeing Team

 Our team of qualified wellbeing workers and professionals work in partnership with teachers, parents and carers to provide support and guidance to our students.
 We are committed to ensuring that every student feels safe, enjoys coming to school, and can achieve their best within an inclusive environment.
-Our staff work with students to build the confidence, capacity and skills to help students manage their emotions, deal with adversity and empower them to take care of their mental health and build positive relationship with their peers.
+Our staff work with students to build the confidence, capacity and skills to help students manage their emotions, deal with adversity and empower them to take care of their mental health and build positive relationships with their peers.

 Pastoral Care

-Values Education in the Primary School (Bible Based)
+Values Education in the Primary School (Bible-Based)

 Chapel Programs